ember-learn/super-rentals-tutorial/src/chapters/11-route-params.md

 }
 ```

 We'll notice that the model hook in our `RentalRoute` is _almost_ the same as our `IndexRoute`.
-There is one major difference between these two routes, and we can see difference that reflected here.
+There is one major difference between these two routes, and we can see that difference reflected here.

 Unlike the `IndexRoute`, we have a `params` object being passed into our model hook.
 This is because we need to fetch our data from the `/api/rentals/${id}.json` endpoint, _not_ the `/api/rentals.json` endpoint we were previously using.
 We already know that the individual rental endpoints fetch a single rental object, rather than an array of them, and that the route uses a `/:rental_id` dynamic segment to figure out which rental object we're trying to fetch from the server.

-But how does the dynamic segment get to actually get to the `fetch` function?
+But how does the dynamic segment actually get to the `fetch` function?
 Well, we have to pass it into the function.
 Conveniently, we have access to the value of the `/:rental_id` dynamic segment through the `params` object.
 This is why we have a `params` argument in our model hook here.
 It is being passed through to this hook, and we use the `params.rental_id` attribute to figure out what data we want to `fetch`.

 Other than these minor differences though, the rest of the route is pretty much the same to what we had in our index route.

 ```run:command hidden=true cwd=super-rentals
 git add app/routes/rental.js
 ```

+## Displaying Model Details with a Component

 Next, let's make a `<Rental::Detailed>` component.